HazyResearch/deepdive/doc/example-spouse.md

 input/spouses_dbpedia.csv.bz2
 ```

-Notice that for DeepDive to load the data to the corresponding database table the name of the input data again has to be stored in the directory `input/` and has the same name as the target database table.
+Notice that for DeepDive to load the data to the corresponding database table, the name of the input data again has to be stored in the directory `input/` and has the same name as the target database table.
 To load the data we execute the command:

 ```bash
 deepdive do spouses_dbpedia
 ```

-Now the tuples that look like the following should be there in the database.
+Now the database should include tuples that look like the following:

 ```bash
 deepdive query '| 20 ?- spouses_dbpedia(name1, name2).'